lahbouch/Email-Extractor/README.md

 # Email-Extractor
-Email Extractor is a simple python programe that helps you extract emails from the bulk of text.
-And put every email domain in ther own file.
+Email Extractor is a simple Python program that helps you fetch a large batch of emails to neatly put each domain in their own file.